-As of June 30, 2020, we had cash and cash equivalents of approximately \$18.0 million and working capital of approximately \$17.0 million.
-For the six months ended June 30, 2020, we had a net loss of approximately \$7.5 million and used approximately \$6.6 million of cash and cash equivalents in operations.
+As of September 30, 2020, we had cash and cash equivalents of approximately \$25.3 million and working capital of approximately \$24.1 million.
+For the nine months ended September 30, 2020, we had a net loss of approximately \$11.0 million and used approximately \$9.1 million of cash and cash equivalents in operations.
 Since inception, we have incurred recurring operating losses.

-As of the date of this report, we believe that our available working capital is sufficient to fund our working capital requirements for, at least, the next 12 months following the date of the filing of this report.
+As of the date of this report, we believe that our available working capital is sufficient to fund our working capital requirements for at least the next 12 months following the date of the filing of this report.
 However, the semiconductor industry is generally slow to adopt new manufacturing process technologies and conducts long testing and qualification processes which we have limited ability to control, and there can be no assurance of the timing of our receipt of meaningful amounts of revenue.
-In addition, the ongoing COVID-19 pandemic has impacted some customer contract negotiations and delayed some engineering work by our customers.
+In addition, the ongoing COVID-19 pandemic has impacted some customer contract negotiations and delayed engineering work by some of our customers.
 Accordingly, the economic uncertainty caused by the pandemic may negatively impact our ability to generate revenue.

 Our future capital requirements and the adequacy of our available funds will depend on many factors, including our ability, in the near term, to successfully commercialize our MST technology, competing technological and market developments; and the need to enter into collaborations with other companies or acquire technologies to enhance or complement our current offerings.
 If we are not able to generate sufficient revenue from license fees and royalties in a timeframe that satisfies our cash needs, we will need to raise more capital.
 In the event we require additional capital, we will endeavor to acquire additional funds through various financing sources, including follow-on equity offerings, debt financing and joint ventures with industry partners.
 In addition, we will consider alternatives to our current business plan that may enable to us to achieve revenue-producing operations and meaningful commercial success with a smaller amount of capital.
-If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve cash.
+If we are unable to secure additional capital, we may be required to curtail our research and development initiatives, change our business strategy and take additional measures to reduce costs in order to conserve cash.